-Picture Book Structure
+Picture Book Standards: Structure

 Picture books are almost always 32 pages.
 The reasons for this are physical: when you fold paper, eight pages folds smoothly into what’s called a signature, while any more results in a group of pages too thick to bind nicely.
 In addition, the 32 pages can all be printed on a single sheet of paper, making it cost-effective.
 In extremely rare cases, picture books may be 16, 24, 40 or 48 pages, all multiples of eight (a signature); but 32 pages is industry standard.

-Francoise Bui of Doubleday Books, says, “We’ll do a longer book if the story needs it.
+Francoise Bui of Doubleday Books, said, “We’ll do a longer book if the story needs it.
 The most likely time is if it’s a holiday or seasonal book, that we plan to give a bigger marketing push, and it needs those extra pages to tell the story.
 If I’ve acquired a story I really like, and if it needs extra pages, I’ll do it.”

 So, you may see board books at 16 or 24 pages, and picture books at 32, 40 or 48 pages.
 But the gold standard for picture books is 32 pages.